The Many Benefits Of Massage

 Plus, the increased production of sebum helps to improve the suppleness of the skin and can help with resistance to infection.

 Now that you understand massage does more to the body than perhaps you first imagined, it is worth mentioning that people with medical conditions, allergies, weak bones, people prone to blood clots or taking blood thinners, or people who have recently had surgery should consult their doctor.
 The same obviously applies to pregnant ladies under three months through their term.

 5 – Foot Massage

 7 – Indian Head

 8 – Head Hair

-When you have had a massage, you will be surprised at the effect afterwards – even if it doesn’t seem like it at the time.
+When you have had a massage, you will be surprised at the effect afterward – even if it doesn’t seem like it at the time.

-You must drink plenty of water and stay hydrated and avoid alcohol, tea, coffee or fizzy drinks for up to 24 hours.
+You must drink plenty of water and stay hydrated and avoid alcohol, coffee, or fizzy drinks for up to 24 hours.